elliejs/spaceGame-II/readme.md

 ## Running your own SpaceGame Server

 ### Building:
+Change the include flag in [simd.h](utils/types/simd.h) from *ARM* to *INTEL* or *AMD*. *SSE4.2* and below SIMD extensions must be available to compile.

 There are many build targets available with make.

 - **make**: With no args, make creates a medium performance build without cleaning.
 - **all**: Cleans the directory and rebuilds medium performance.
 - **optimized**: Builds at optimization level 3, and with fast-math.
 - **debug**: Builds with debug flags enabled, which add some more server-side print statements.
+Also enables `-g3` GNU debug headers.
 - **clean**: removes all object files.
 - **help**: prints all targets

 ### Dependencies:

 - [libssh](https://www.libssh.org/)
+  - available through apt as libssh-dev and I'm sure practically every package manager has an option too.

 ### Running

+- make sure server keys are populated by running [keygen.sh](keygen.sh) (as `bash`)

 - run the server as: `./spaceGame [optional IPv4 bindaddr]`